Schlagonia/Gimbal/README.md

 Pull Requests will be reviewed by team members and merged if approved

+Make sure to 'Git Pull' before working on any updates to make sure your branch is up to date
 ## Hardhat
 Try running some of the following tasks: